 As for in-school suspensions, a full §3214 disciplinary hearing is not required.
-Due process requires that a student be given an opportunity to appear informally before the person or body authorized to impose discipline to discuss the conduct.
-Also, similar to suspensions for five days or less, school districts are not required to maintain a record of the informal meeting for an in-school suspension.
+Due process requires that a student be given an opportunity to appear informally before the person or body authorized to impose discipline to discuss the conduct.108 Also, similar to suspensions for five days or less, school districts are not required to maintain a record of the informal meeting for an in-school suspension.109

-A student or person in parental relation to the student may appeal a suspension of five days or less directly to the Commissioner of Education, unless the board of education has a board policy which sets forth the proper appeal procedures for such suspension.
-Failure to strictly adhere to the due process requirements outlined above, will result in the Commissioner of Education issuing a directive to expunge the suspension from the student's record.
-However, school districts may correct alleged procedural due process violations by holding a curative hearing and by allowing the student to return to school from the time the due process violation occurred to the date of the curative hearing.
+A student or person in parental relation to the student may appeal a suspension of five days or less directly to the Commissioner of Education, unless the board of education has a board policy which sets forth the proper appeal procedures for such suspension.110 Failure to strictly adhere to the due process requirements outlined above, will result in the Commissioner of Education issuing a directive to expunge the suspension from the student's record.111 However, school districts may correct alleged procedural due process violations by holding a curative hearing and by allowing the student to return to school from the time the due process violation occurred to the date of the curative hearing.112 iii.

-iii.
 Suspensions Exceeding Five Days

 Education Law §3214 also develops procedures for suspensions exceeding five days, which also require notice and an opportunity for a fair hearing.
-The timing, contents of the notice, and nature of the hearing depend on the circumstances of the case.
+The timing, contents of the notice, and nature of the hearing depend on the circumstances of the case.113 However, if the pupil is a student with a disability, or presumed with a disability, a manifestation proceeding must occur pursuant to N.Y.
+Education Law 3214(3)(g).114

-&lt;sup>107 N.Y.
-EDUC.
-LAW § 3214(3)(b)(2) (McKinney 2018).